ulrikdamm/Assembler/README.md

 • Assembly parsing
 • Code generation
 • Linking
-• Most of the Gameboy instruction set
+• All of the Gameboy instruction set
-• Error reporting for the instruction assemling stage
+• Error reporting with line numbers
 • Command line interface
 • Constant defines
 • Build-time expressions
 • Strings

 ### TODO

-• Error reporting for parsing stage
-• Line numbers in error reporting
-• Remaining Gameboy instructions
 • Using labels as expression values (e.g. in the smiley program, being able to say `ld de, graphics`)
 • Graphical code editor
 • Programs doesn't boot in all emulators (like OpenEmu)